IBM/JTOpen/README.md

    If you need these packages, please acquire older versions from the [archive site on sourceforge](http://jt400.sourceforge.net)
    (**breaking change**)

-6. Publication of "native" form to Maven Central (see [File Information](#file-information)).
+1. Publication of "native" form to Maven Central (see [File Information](#file-information)).
 This allows Maven-based applications running on IBM i to take advantage of extra optimizations present in the operating system

-### Download and installation of JTOpen

-#### Maven
+## Download/Installation

 The recommended way to build Java applications is to use Maven, Gradle, or some other system to manage dependencies.
 Manually maintaining a Java classpath is not desired.

+### Maven

 JTOpen is published to Maven Central as artifact ID `jt400` in group `net.sf.jt400`.
 Visit specific versions on [the jtopen page on Maven Central](https://mvnrepository.com/artifact/net.sf.jt400/jt400) for example build declarations for Maven's `pom.xml` manifest file.
 Configuration